Message from the Dean

 - Opens new doors for precollege–aged students.
 Programs such as the ExxonMobil Texas Science and Engineering Fair encourage students to participate in the sciences, earning experience and scholarships.
 In 2010, one of the participants in the Texas fair went on to win the $75,000 grand prize at the Intel International Science and Engineering Fair.

 - Fosters nationally and internationally–renowned faculty leaders.
-Assistant Professor Floyd Wormley was inducted as the youngest president of the Medical Mycological Society of the Americas, and Dean George Perry who was elected to the Spanish Royal Academy of Sciences and is recognized as one of the world’s top ten researchers in Alzheimer’s disease.
+Dr. Floyd Wormley was inducted as the youngest president of the Medical Mycological Society of the Americas.
+Dean George Perry, a Foreign Correspondent Member of the Spanish Royal Academy of Sciences, the Academy of Science Lisbon, and a Foreign Member of the Mexican National Academy of Sciences, is recognized as one of the world’s top ten researchers in Alzheimer’s disease.